How Macadamia Farmers in Malawi Are Building Their Future Together

 A group of 60 students is also learning more about nut farming at the Mikolongwe Vocational School.
 As part of this project, they are completing a specially developed study module on the techniques required.
 This knowledge will enable more farmers in Malawi to benefit from macadamia farming and increase their chances of success.

 "Farmers are increasing their general knowledge about macadamia farming and how to produce quality nuts.
 We also teach them about plant diseases so that they can prevent these," says Fabiano Montfort from DAPP.
-Participants in the programme, such as Anna Kanyowa from the village of Kalimbuka, then share their experiences with other farmers.
-This encourages them to plant macadamia trees as well.

 The growth of the macadamia market